Thinking About Moving to Portugal

 2. Digital Nomad Visa

-The Digital Nomad Visa targets high-income professionals with basic requirements such as:
+For those moving to Portugal as digital nomads, the Digital Nomad Visa targets high-income professionals with requirements such as:

 - Proof of a monthly income equal to 4 times the Portuguese minimum wage.